Saphly/bank-challenge-mirrored/README.md

 ```

 ## Usage
-You can run the programme from the project root directory by using
+You can run the programme from the project root directory by running
 ```
-node index.js
+cd src/ && node index.js
 ```

 ## Specification